Kenshirosan/laravel-shopping-cart-example/README.md

 ---
 * Mail functionality on registration and order.
 * Order form and order table.
-* Admin(boss) row in users table, to be set manually directly in database, Admin may add employees
+* Admin row in users table, to be set manually directly in database, Admin may add employees
-* Add product/Delete Products
+* Add product/Delete Products.
 * Dropzone.js on product page.
 * Stripe payment, just add your key in .env, and update the public key in CheckoutForm.vue.
 * User account with real-time order tracking.